propeldata/terraform-provider-propel/docs/resources/data_pool.md

 Optional:

 - `engine` (Block List, Max: 1) The ClickHouse table engine for the Data Pool's table.
 This field is optional.
 A default will be chosen based on the Data Pool's `timestamp` and `uniqueId` values, if specified. (see [below for nested schema](#nestedblock--table_settings--engine))
-- `order_by` (Set of String) The ORDER BY clause for the Data Pool's table.
+- `order_by` (List of String) The ORDER BY clause for the Data Pool's table.
 This field is optional.
 A default will be chosen based on the Data Pool's `timestamp` and `uniqueId` values, if specified.
-- `partition_by` (Set of String) The PARTITION BY clause for the Data Pool's table.
+- `partition_by` (List of String) The PARTITION BY clause for the Data Pool's table.
 This field is optional.
 A default will be chosen based on the Data Pool's `timestamp` and `uniqueId` values, if specified.
-- `primary_key` (Set of String) The PRIMARY KEY clause for the Data Pool's table.
+- `primary_key` (List of String) The PRIMARY KEY clause for the Data Pool's table.
 This field is optional.
 A default will be chosen based on the Data Pool's `timestamp` and `uniqueId` values, if specified.

 <a id="nestedblock--table_settings--engine"></a>
 ### Nested Schema for `table_settings.engine`

 Optional:

-- `columns` (Set of String) The columns argument for the SummingMergeTree table engine.
+- `columns` (List of String) The columns argument for the SummingMergeTree table engine.
 - `type` (String) The ClickHouse table engine.
 - `ver` (String) The `ver` parameter to the ReplacingMergeTree table engine.